hrektts/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image9]

 Next, I calculated the radius of curvature of the lins.
 I used Bourne's method as descrived in his website "Interactive Mathematics"[[1](#bourne)].
-I did this in [lines 598 through 600](./src/find_lane.py#L598-L600) and [lines 411 through 416](./src/find_lane.py#L411-L416) in my code in `find_lane.py`.
+I did this in [lines 597 through 599](./src/find_lane.py#L597-L599) and [lines 411 through 416](./src/find_lane.py#L411-L416) in `find_lane.py`.

+Then, I calculated vehicle's offset from the center of the lane.
+I assumed that the camera is mounted on the center of the vehicle, so that the center of the image can be considered as the center of the vehicle.
+I did this in [lines 645 through 653](./src/find_lane.py#L645-L653) in `find_lane.py`.

 Finally, I plotted back down onto the road such that the lane area is identified clearly.
-I implemented this step in [lines 632 through 653](./src/find_lane.py#L632-L653) in my code in `find_lane.py`.
+I implemented this step in [lines 631 through 643](./src/find_lane.py#L631-L643) in `find_lane.py`.
 Here is an example of my result on a test image:

 ![alt text][image10]